InspectorGadget/FirebaseFlutter/README.md

-# firebase
+# FirebaseFlutter

-A new Flutter project.
+A Flutter Mobile App which was made on a Intermediate Flutter coding level & best practices.

 ## Getting Started